 At Commonwealth, we are dedicated to serving good food, offering good service, and supporting others who are doing good in the world beyond our restaurant.
-As part of our benevolent business model, we donate ten dollars from each the sale of each tasting menu to a beneficiary, with a new beneficiary every two weeks.
+As part of our benevolent business model, we donate a portion of our proceeds to a rotating roster of local charities.

 Mission Community Market hosts a lively community marketplace on Thursdays in the Mission.
 Our open-air market is made up of farmers, small local merchants, music and cultural activities, and after-school programming.
 We also provide bilingual nutrition education and are creating the Mercado Plaza, a fun, beautiful public space for the Mission District.
 Please visit the market to learn more!

 Martin’s, as it is affectionately known, is a free restaurant, serving breakfast and lunch during the week and brunch on Sundays.
 Our mission is to serve in the spirit of compassion, understanding and love.

 We are a community of people with diverse spiritual practices although our roots are in, and we continue to be inspired by, the Catholic Worker Movement.
 Begun by Dorothy Day and Peter Maurin in 1933, the Catholic Worker phil-osophy and ideals are carried out by upwards of 200 houses worldwide in various works of mercy in the spirit of “gentle personalism.”

 Founded in 1868, the SF SPCA is a community-supported nonprofit dedicated to saving, protecting and caring for cats and dogs.

 We do this through immediate care of animals that are homeless, ill or in need of an advocate, but we also work to educate the community, reduce the number of unwanted kittens and puppies through spaying/neutering, and improve the quality of life for animals and their companions.